 - Reproductive organs

-Non-secreting organs like hearts and gizzards fall into the muscle meat category and, as mentioned before, make up a much larger percentage of the overall raw feeding formula.
+Non-secreting organs like hearts and gizzards are good for dogs too, but they fall into the muscle meat category that makes up a much larger percentage of the overall raw feeding formula.

 Where to find raw organ meat for your dog’s raw diet